Please note

 Motorized two-wheelers (category L)

-These vehicles are not affected by the low-emission zone access criteria.
+These vehicles are not currently affected by the low-emission zone access criteria.
 They can therefore travel around Brussels.
 There are no formalities, whether they are registered in Belgium or abroad.

 Heavy goods vehicles (> 3.5 tonnes)